University campus in Michigan

 Institutional Scholarships

 Industry partnerships create additional scholarship opportunities.
 Duo Security (Cisco), GM, Ford, and Rocket Mortgage sponsor technology scholarships at Michigan universities.
 The CyberCorps Scholarship for Service program at designated CAE institutions covers tuition plus $27,000-$34,000 annual stipends in exchange for government service.
-Graduate assistantships at research universities typically cover tuition plus $25,000-$35,000 stipends.
+Graduate assistantships at research universities cover tuition plus $25,000-$35,000 stipends.
 Students should explore affordable cybersecurity programs and computer science programs for additional options.

-Calculate Your Cybersecurity Degree ROI in Michigan
+Cybersecurity Degree ROI Calculator, Michigan

 Use our interactive ROI calculator to estimate your return on investment for a cybersecurity degree in Michigan.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.